 You must be at least 17 years old to sit a PDA.
 It will determine if you are ready to drive independently.
 It looks at the quality of driving rather than the performance of individual skills.
 It is recommended to get as much supervised driving in varied conditions to better prepare you for the PDA.

 Learn by doing, not talking.
 The more you do, the more it becomes second-nature.

 Step 6: Provisional licence

-Once you pass the HPT, you will be granted a provisional licence.
+Once you pass the PDA, you will be granted a provisional licence.
 You will be a provisional licence holder for 2 years.
 You cannot exceed 110 km/h and are subject to a zero blood alcohol limit and the graduated demerit points system.

 Drive as Much as Possible!

 You learn to drive by driving often.
 There is no substitute for experience.
 Once you can operate a vehicle properly and safely, get experience as often as possible.